Climate science and policy-making

 The Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) is the most authoritative review of the scientific work that has been done on climate change.
 The summary for policy-makers for the synthesis report is available online.

 For detailed information on the physical science of climate change, the technical summary of the IPCC’s Working Group I report is a good resource.
-Unlike the summaries for policy-makers, which are vetted though a quasi-political process, the technical summaries are prepared exclusively by scientists.
+Unlike the summaries for policy-makers, which are vetted through a quasi-political process, the technical summaries are prepared exclusively by scientists.

 For Canadians who want to read one book about climate science and policy, I recommend University of Victoria Professor Andrew Weaver’s book: Keeping Our Cool: Canada in a Warming World.